 End Sub

-- The first call to DisplayMsg displays a message box with the prompt “Click OK” and the default “OK” button.
+- DisplayMsg displays a message box with the prompt “Click OK” and the default “OK” button.
 The second call to DisplayMsg displays a message box with the prompt “Do you want to do it?” and custom button text of “Yes” and “No”.
 If the user selects “Yes”, a message box is displayed with the prompt “Done”.
 If the user selects “No”, a message box is displayed with the prompt “Cancelled”.

 Custom Procedures: MsgBox to Deal with Different Circumstances

-Now we will show you some custom procedures where we will deal with different circumstances.
+Show you some custom procedures where we will deal with different circumstances.

-Example 1: Insert a Table into a Message Box
+Method 1 – Insert a Table into a Message Box

 Steps: